toladata-ce/IATI/README.md

 If you are getting an error, try to restart the postgres service : /etc/init.d/postgresql restart

-To execute the file you just need to go to your terminal in the right repository and execute the main file and put an organisation name as parameter, example:
+To execute the file you need to have python3 installed.
+Then you just need to execute the main file and put an organisation name as parameter, example:
 ```bash
 python3 export_to_csv TolaData
 ```